Rivian lands $350 million investment from Cox Automotive – TechCrunch

 Rivian spent the majority of its life in the shadows until November 2018 when it revealed its all-electric R1T pickup and R1S SUV at the LA Auto Show.
 Scaringe launched the company as Mainstream Motors in 2009.
 By 2011, the name changed to Rivian and moved out of Florida.
 Today, the company has more than 1,000 employees split between four development locations in the U.S. and an office in the U.K. The bulk of its employees are in Michigan to be close to an expansive automotive supply chain.

 The company also has operations in San Jose and Irvine, Calif., where engineers are working on autonomous vehicle technology.
-Rivian also owns a factory in the Normal, Ill. that was once owned by Mitsubishi in a joint venture with Chrysler Corporation called Diamond-Star Motors.
+Rivian also owns a factory in Normal, Ill. that was once owned by Mitsubishi in a joint venture with Chrysler Corporation called Diamond-Star Motors.

 Deliveries of these vehicles to customers in the U.S., which use a flexible skateboard platform, are expected to begin in late 2020.